-Supreme Court questions limits of congressional subpoena power in seeking Trump tax returns
+Supreme Court questions limits of congressional subpoena power, presidential immunity in Trump tax return cases

-The Supreme Court waded uneasily Tuesday into a politically-charged fight over executive accountability as justices held oral arguments in cases dealing with subpoenas of President Trump's personal tax and financial records.
+The Supreme Court waded uneasily Tuesday into politically-charged fights over executive accountability as justices held oral arguments in cases dealing with subpoenas of President Trump's personal tax and financial records.

 First up was a constitutional showdown testing the separation of powers between the White House and the federal legislature, as President Trump's legal team challenged subpoenas from Democrat-led House committees seeking financial records from him and his businesses, including his tax returns.